A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Temporal VCSPs

 It remains to discuss the implications for the complexity of $\VCSP(\bA)$.
-If (1) holds, then $\VCSP(\bA)$ is NP-complete by Theorem~\ref{thm:tvcsp-clas}.
-On the other hand, if (1) does not hold, one of the cases (2)--(4) in Theorem~\ref{thm:tvcsp-clas} applies and $\VCSP(\bA)$ is in P. \end{proof}
+If item 1 holds, then $\VCSP(\bA)$ is NP-complete by Theorem~\ref{thm:tvcsp-clas}.
+On the other hand, if item 1 does not hold, one of the items 2--4 in Theorem~\ref{thm:tvcsp-clas} applies and $\VCSP(\bA)$ is in P. \end{proof}

-Note that the corollary above implies that if $\Aut(\Q; <) \subseteq \Aut(\bA)$, then the complexity of $\VCSP(\bA)$ is up to polynomial-time reductions determined by the complexity of the crisp relations $\bA$ can express.
+Note that the corollary above implies that if $\Aut(\Q; <) \subseteq \Aut(\bA)$, then the complexity of $\VCSP(\bA)$ is up to polynomial-time reductions determined by the complexity of the crisp relations $\bA$ can \checked{pp-}express.
 Loosely speaking, the complexity of such a~VCSP is determined solely by the CSPs that can be encoded in this VCSP.
-We formulate an alternative and more concise variant of the previous result.
+We formulate an alternative and more concise variant of the previous result in the style of Theorem~\ref{thm:tcsp-pwnu}.